Aeroplane Jelly: Advertising

 In 1966, the jingle was recorded in Greek, Italian, Russian and Yugoslav, and became one of Australia's first advertising campaigns to target ethnic groups.
 Versions of the jingle have been recorded by The Andrews Sisters and Victor Borge.
 At its peak in the 1940s, the jingle was played over 100 times per day on radio stations, and it is one of the longest-running jingles in Australia.
 In 2003, Aeroplane Jelly marked its 75th anniversary with a national competition to record a new version of the jingle and raise money for the Starlight Children's Foundation.
 A McCormick spokesperson described the number of submissions as "overwhelming".
 The competition was won by Queensland's Palm Beach State School, who re-recorded the jingle with runners-up Park Ridge Primary School from Victoria.

 Brisbane advertising agencies named the Aeroplane Jelly jingle one of the best and most recognisable advertisement catchphrases of the past 40 years, a runner-up to Mortein's "Louie the Fly" jingle.
 In June 2008, Joy King's recording of the jingle was added to the National Film and Sound Archive's Sounds of Australia registry.

 Bertie the Aeroplane was introduced as Aeroplane Jelly's mascot in 1942.
 Named after Bert Appleroth, Bertie sung the jingle in cinema advertising.
 Bertie was later featured in television advertisements and reappeared in 1996 on jelly packaging and the Aeroplane Jelly website.

 Products

-The Australian jelly industry is worth approximately $1121 million per annum, and Aeroplane Jelly is the market leader with a 25% share.
+The Australian jelly industry is worth approximately $1.121 billion per annum, and Aeroplane Jelly is the market leader with a 25% share.
 Over 19 million packets of Aeroplane Jelly are sold each year.
 Strawberry flavour is the top-selling jelly variant with nearly 2 million packs sold each year.
 In 1953, Aeroplane Jelly introduced Australia's first low-calorie jelly.
 In 1988, in honour of the Australian Bicentenary, jelly was available in special Australian flavours such as Lilly Pilly, Quandong and Midjinberry.
 These flavours were phased out by 1992.
-Now Aeroplane Jelly is owned by American company McCormicks foods; it used to be owned by Traders Pty Ltd. One of the least-selling flavours, though, was the lemon flavor, which only sold over 100,000 packets per annum.
+Now Aeroplane Jelly is owned by American company McCormicks foods; it used to be owned by Traders Pty Ltd.